The reviews I’ve written for music originally released in 1991.

 I spent most of my young life listening to one very specific era of music, and it was to my detriment.
 As I got older, I got a little more adventurous, which mostly meant prog rock.

-At some point I bought this record; I’m not sure why I did exactly – it might have been recommended by a friend (I knew at one Bungle fan in first year university) or it might have been something I read about on All Music.
-In any case, at first I loved “The Girls of Porn” and couldn’t really be bothered with the rest of the album, as it was too weird and too metal for me (I didn’t listen to metal).
+At some point I bought this record.
+I’m not sure why I did exactly – it might have been recommended by a friend as I knew at least one Bungle fan in first year university, or it might have been something I read about on All Music.
+In any case, at first I loved “The Girls of Porn” and couldn’t really be bothered with the rest of the album, as it was too weird and too metal for me.
+(I didn’t listen to metal.)

-At some point, I did begin to listen to the entire thing, on occasion (much to the annoyance of the people on my floor) and came to love it.
+At some point, I did begin to listen to the entire thing, on occasion – much to the annoyance of the people on my floor in residence – and came to love it.

 This is absolutely the least focused and least mature Bungle album.
 But that being said, it’s still a rather remarkable achievement – Fisbhone on crack, you might call it.

-This is Bungle’s least good record, but it’s still one of the best albums of 1991, in my mind, and it’s an ear-opening experience to a young music fan.
+This is Bungle’s least good official record [Note: until their reunion record] but it’s still one of the best albums of 1991, in my mind, and it’s an ear-opening experience to a young music fan.